andreas-mausch/android-broadcom-firmware-finder/README.md

 # Android Broadcom Firmware Finder

 This docker image finds broadcom firmware files inside of an Android image.
+It can be used to find firmwares which are vulnerable to [BroadPwn](https://blog.exodusintel.com/2017/07/26/broadpwn/).
+If the firmware files are dated before 2017-06, they are vulnerable.

-The input file is the Android image, e.g. **lineage-14.1-20180325-nightly-zerofltexx-signed.zip**
+The input file is the Android image, e.g. *lineage-14.1-20180325-nightly-zerofltexx-signed.zip*.

 ## Run the docker image